Coherence for adjunctions in a $4$-category: Introduction

 \section{Introduction}

-In this paper, we construct a $4$-categorical presentation $\Adj_{(4,1)}$ containing $1$-cells $l$ and $r$ and we define a \textbf{coherent adjunction} in a strict $4$-category $\CC$ as a functor $\Adj_{(4,1)}\to\CC$.
-We then prove our Main Theorem, stating that any adjunction in $\CC$ (by which we mean an adjunction in its homotopy $2$-category) can be promoted to a coherent adjunction in an essentially unique way.
+In this paper, we construct a $4$-categorical presentation $\Adj_{(4,1)}$ containing two $0$-cells $X,Y$ and two $1$-cells $l:X\to Y$ and $r:Y\to X$ and we define a \textbf{coherent adjunction} in a strict $4$-category $\CC$ as a functor $\Adj_{(4,1)}\to\CC$.
+We then prove Theorem \ref{main}, stating that the data of a $1$-morphism $l$ in $\CC$ which admits a right adjoint (by which we mean an adjunction $l\dashv r$ exists in the homotopy $2$-category of $\CC$) can be extended in an essentially unique way to the data of a coherent adjunction.